by-student-2017/skprogs-v.0.2.1/README.rst

 A. Relationship between various parameters and fit in Boron
 -----------------------------------------------------------
-I investigated boron's parameters using grid search.
-Figure 1 shows the results when changing r0 and sigma for boron density.
+I investigated the parameters for Boron using grid search.
+Figure 1 shows the result when changing r0 and sigma of density compression for Boron.
+For fit, the smaller the evaluation value, the smaller the deviation from the DFT. r0 and sigma show an inversely proportional relationship.
+The point of maximum curvature is often chosen to show a relationship such as inverse proportion.
+Adopting the value that maximizes the curvature is used to determine the optimal value of the parameter in MEM, Tikhonov regularization, etc.

 .. figure:: ./examples/search/Old_version/Ref/B/Note/r0/map_den_r0_sigma.png